 What IS Racery?

-Racery is the brainchild of a team of people who love to run.
-With an office in Durham, NC and one in Budapest, Hungary, the team at Racery wanted to create a way to tie our love of running into a virtual race format.
-That's how this awesome idea was born.
-Our racer community is strong and supportive.
-And we're growing.
-Welcome to Racery!
+Racery is the brainchild of a team of people who love to exercise.
+With an office in Durham, NC and one in Budapest, Hungary, Racery staff wanted to create a way to tie our love of exercise into a virtual competition.
+Since our proof-of-concept race in 2014, we've organized thousands of events.

 Meet the team

 Compacted into a single punctuation mark, Henry might be a hyphen — connecting words, skills, ideas and people.
 After working in Hungary as a journalist, he’s been building web-gizmos since 1996 — SaaS websites for French newspapers, DIY ad networks for bloggers, ginormous ad campaigns for movie studios, elegant analytics for Twitter.
 But none of that outshines Henry’s giddy love for Racery, which welds together his fascinations with running and connecting people.
 Returning to his roots as a journalist, Henry profiles racers and race sponsors on Racery’s blog — write him at email@example.com.